macsbio/efmviz/README.md

 EFMs selected from the MATLAB tutorial are visualized in Cytoscape as a network of genes, reactions and metabolites with gene expression or reaction fluxes mapped respectively on the gene nodes and reactions in the network.

 ## Start here
-Download this repository and unzip the folder.
-Open MATLAB with the unzipped folder as the working directory.
-Run the tutorial live scripts (tutorial_efmviz_ecoli.mlx and tutorial_efmviz_recon.mlx) one by one.
-Each tutorial walks you through all the steps in the workflow necessary to reproduce main results from Sarathy et al., (2019) and can also be adapted to visualize EFMs from your analysis.
+- Download this repository and unzip the folder
+- Open MATLAB with <your-computer-location>/efmviz/core as the working directory
+- Run the live scripts (tutorial_efmviz_ecoli.mlx and tutorial_efmviz_recon.mlx) one by one.
+Each tutorial walks you through all the steps in the workflow necessary to reproduce main results from Sarathy et al., (2019) and can also be adapted to visualize EFMs from your own analysis.

 ## How to cite
 Sarathy C, Kutmon M, Lenz M et al. An integrative workflow to visualize Elementary Flux Modes in genome-scale metabolic models [version 1; not peer reviewed].
 F1000Research 2019, 8(ISCB Comm J):1573 (poster) (doi: 10.7490/f1000research.1117453.1) https://f1000research.com/posters/8-1573